-treatment of some COVID-19 cases as indemnityonly by many states and the delay of medical care for elective procedures-led to a sharper decline in medical benefits than in indemnity benefits in 2020.
-In 2021, the rates of decline were similar again, indicating a return to the pre-pandemic trends.
+Overall, decreases in standardized medical benefits outpaced decreases in standardized cash benefits over the study period both in percentage and absolute terms (Figure 3).
+Standardized medical and cash benefits declined at similar rates between 2017 and 2019, but factors related to the pandemic-including the treatment of some COVID-19 cases as cash-only by many states and the delay of medical care for elective procedures-led to a sharper decline in medical benefits than in cash benefits in 2020.
+In 2021 and 2022, the rates of decline were similar again, indicating a return to pre-pandemic trends.
+Yet, the gap in percentage share is at a near twenty-year high.
 Figure 3 depicts these trends-and the 2020 shock-in both standardized medical and cash benefits.

-Table 12 shows total benefits paid per \$100 of covered wages by state from 2017 through 2021.
-Nationally, benefits paid were \$0.63 per \$100 of covered wages in 2021, down \$0.18, or 21.6 percent, from 2017.
-Between 2017 and 2021, benefits per \$100 of covered wages decreased in all jurisdictions except Hawaii, where standardized benefits increased by \$0.09, or 8.7 percent.
-Forty-three jurisdictions experienced decreases in standardized benefits of at least 15 percent (compared to 35 in last year's report), and nineteen states experienced a decrease of 25 percent or more (compared to 9 in last year's report).
-The largest decreases in standardized benefits over the study period were in DC (37.8%), North Dakota (37.6%), and Virginia (33.5%).
+Table 12 shows total benefits paid per \$100 of covered wages by state from 2018 through 2022.
+Nationally, benefits paid were \$0.60 per \$100 of covered wages in 2022, down \$0.17, or 21.8 percent, from 2018.
+Standardized total benefits increased in only one jurisdiction, Hawaii (3.1%) over the study period.
+Forty-two jurisdictions experienced decreases in standardized benefits of at least 15 percent, and 24 states experienced a decrease of 25 percent or more.
+The largest decreases in standardized benefits over the study period were in Delaware (44.0%), North Dakota (36.9%), and Arkansas (35.6%).

-Between 2020 and 2021, standardized total benefits decreased in 50 jurisdictions.
-The largest decreases took place in DC (22.9%), Rhode Island (17.8%), and New Hampshire (17.1%).
-The only increase took place in Massachusetts (0.9%).
+Between 2021 and 2022, standardized total benefits decreased in 44 jurisdictions, with the largest decreases in Delaware (19.9%), Oklahoma (17.6%), and Arkansas (16.8%).
+Among the states experiencing increases in standardized total benefits, the largest increases were in New York (4.0%), Kansas (3.1%), and Utah (2.4%).

-Nationally, the changes from 2020 to 2021 appear to indicate a reversion to trend, where standardized benefits reductions more closely resemble reductions between 2017 and 2019.
+Nationally, the changes from 2021 to 2022 appear to indicate a reversion to trend, where the annual reduction in standardized total benefits more closely resembles the reduction in the pre-pandemic years (2018-2019).

 In any given year, a state may experience a relatively large increase or decrease in standardized benefits that defies recent trends.
-Such large changes often are attributable, in part, to changes in the state's workers' compensation laws.
+Such large changes often are associated, in part, with changes in the state's workers' compensation laws.
 This was especially true in 2020, as states scrambled to respond quickly to the new conditions brought about by the COVID-19 pandemic.
-Some recent legislative changes that are related to both shorter- and longer-term trends are described below.
+Some of these recent legislative changes related to both shorter- and longer-term trends are described below.